Darren Bundock: Olympic Career

 For the 2008 games Bundock with new crew Glenn Ashby won the 2007 world champions and ranked world number one in the event going into the 2008 Summer Olympics.
 However, they were beaten by the Spanish crew and won silver.
 He was an Australian Institute of Sport scholarship holder.

-Other Evente
+Other Events

 Bundock sailed with Team New Zealand in the final regatta of the 2010 Extreme Sailing Series.

 Moreover, he joined America's Cup World Series team Oracle in 2011, as replacement skipper and helmsman for Russell Coutts.